niyatiipansuriya/FAQs/README.md

 - Admin interface to manage FAQs, only accessible to superusers.
 - REST API to manage and fetch FAQs with language support.

+- ## Technologies Used
+- Django
+- Django REST Framework
+- Google Translate (via `googletrans` library)
+- Redis for caching
+- django-ckeditor for the WYSIWYG editor

 ## Table of Contents:
 1. [Installation](#installation)
 2. [API Usage](#api-usage)